edwin20-hub/Kenya_Prison_Data_Analysis/README.md

 4. **Power BI**: Interactive dashboard showing regional comparisons

 ## Key Insights
+- 94.21% of inmates are male and juveniles are 0.91% of the total population
+- 40.37% of inmates are unconvicted highlighting backlog issue
--  Rift Valley region had the highest population"
+-  Rift Valley region holds the highest regional population at approximately 59,000 over the four month period.
 -  Escapes peaked in March
 - screenshot to be added